DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/browsers/browser-support.md

 ## Nonconventional Browsers

-To use a web browser of a different type, you will need a [browser provider plugin](../../../extending-testcafe/browser-provider-plugin/README.md).
+To use a different type of browser, use a [browser provider plugin](../../../extending-testcafe/browser-provider-plugin/README.md).

 You can search npm for plugins developed by the community.
 Their names begin with the `testcafe-browser-provider-` prefix: [https://www.npmjs.com/search?q=testcafe-browser-provider](https://www.npmjs.com/search?q=testcafe-browser-provider).